Youssef-Beltagy/Remote_Site_Incubator/README.md

 1. Communication without WiFi
 2. Access to power without the power-grid

-Ideally, we would also like to make a friendly user interface, but our focus is for the RSI to output a comma delimited file that can be used by data analysis software.
+Ideally, we would also like to make a user-friendly interface, but our focus is for the RSI to output a comma delimited file that can be used by data analysis software.

 ## Progress